DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## START_SHARED(sequence_id)

-Starts a new task at the given route/animation/sequence an share current loco with it
+Starts a new task at the given route/animation/sequence and share current loco with it

 ## START_SEND(sequence_id)

-Starts a new task at the given route/animation/sequence an send current loco to it.
+Starts a new task at the given route/animation/sequence and send current loco to it.
 Remove loco from current task.

 ## STASH(stash_id)

-saves cuttent tasks loco id in the stash array
+saves current task's loco id in the stash array

 - stash_id  position in stash array to save loco id